I’m a mixed media abstract artist.

-As the viewer, I want you to feel that raw emotion, that energy and how it interacts with everything around us.
-My art doesn't have to necessarily be something you already know or are able to figure out.
+As the viewer, I want you to feel that raw emotion, that energy, and how it interacts with everything around us.
+My art doesn't have to necessarily be something you already know or can figure out.
 Don't think too much and try to not intellectualize art too much.
 The raw is what it is about.
-No superfluous qualifiers, just a true emotion.
-This is the beauty of the abstract, when the viewer explores in the art piece what the artist has defined.
+No superfluous qualifiers, just true emotions.
+This is the beauty of the abstract when the viewer explores the art piece that the artist has defined.
 That's how I would like the viewer to see my art.

-Born in France and raised in multiple countries of Africa, art has always been part of Swann’s education.
+Born in France and raised in multiple countries in Africa, art has always been part of Swann’s education.
 That’s really when she was a student in France that she began to paint for herself.
-Using big advertising cardboards found on the sidewalks, she was already an adept at mixed media.
+Using big advertising cardboard found on the sidewalks, she was already adept at mixed media.

 She lived a few years in France and England and a long time in Montreal (Canada).
 She is now living in the San Francisco Bay Area.

 Being an artist is what defines her, and color is at the center of her practice.
-Swann paints in a mixed-media abstract style, from acrylics to pen, pencils, and pastels, using multiple layers to enhance the texture, manipulating the stunning effects of the resin epoxy, and applying her creativity to those different media.
-She uses colors as a way to communicate.
+Swann paints in a mixed-media abstract style, from acrylics to pen, pencils, and pastels, using multiple layers to enhance the texture, manipulating the stunning effects of the resin epoxy, and applying her creativity to those different media to create movement and build depth.
+She uses colors to communicate.
 Each color has a signification that drives the viewers' emotional response based on their personal history and perception.

-She has participated in multiple individual and group exhibitions and art festivals, and her art is part of private and corporate collections from USA to Europe, Canada, and Asia.
+She has participated in multiple individual and group exhibitions and art shows.
+Her art is part of private and corporate collections from the USA to Europe, Canada, and Asia.

 She painted a heart sculpture for the San Francisco General Hospital Foundation.
-After being publicly shown in 2019 at Union Square, San Francisco, it is now featured on the Genentech Campus.
+After being publicly shown for a year in 2019 at Union Square, San Francisco, it is now featured on the Genentech Campus.